Which Pillow Filling is the Best

 If you're looking for a pillow to help relieve neck pain, a down pillow isn't for you.
 For a less expensive but still supportive down option, try one blended with feathers; just make sure the cover is well woven to keep quills from poking through.

-Advantages of down filling
+Advantages of Down Filling

 • Fluffy